MindTheGap-ERC/CarboKitten.jl/docs/src/visualization/profiles.md

     sediment_proportion!(ax, header, data, facies_index;
                          mode=:deposited, colorrange=(0,1), colormap=:viridis)

-Plot the proportion of `facies_index` relative to total sediment using the same stratigraphic mesh as `sediment_profile!`.
+Plot the proportion of `facies_index` relative to total sediment at each location and time step, using the same stratigraphic mesh as `sediment_profile!`.

 `mode` selects the sediment record: